ericsonga/APCSAReview/_sources/GettingStarted/preface.rst

 * Christine Hsieh - added mixed up code problems at the end of the array chapter and code practice problems
 * Carlos Diaz - fixed problems and added code highlights
 * Avery Rosh - found an error in one of the 2D array questions
-* JP Fasano - found an erorr in one of the non-timed exams
+* JP Fasano - found an error in one of the non-timed exams
 * Srikar Yendapally - added code problems to the 2D array chapter
 * Kiran Ruston - added new questions to the free response problems at the end of the ebook.
+* Rachel Chagon - found an error in one of the hard multiple-choice questions in the conditional chapter.
+* Juan Vega - added a new practice exam

 License
 ---------

-Barbara Ericson `ericson@cc.gatech.edu <mailto://ericson@cc.gatech.edu>`_ January,
+Barbara Ericson `barbarer@umich.edu <mailto://barbarer@umich.edu>`_ January,
 2014
 All rights reserved.